 THE DIFFERENCE: ASSISTED LIVING VS. PERSONAL CARE

 “Assisted Living” is a designation for licensed residential facilities that offer a lower level of care than either “personal care” or “nursing” homes.
 Residents who thrive in assisted living homes generally need little in the way of assistance with their activities of daily living (ADLs) and are often capable of commuting to jobs outside the residence with some support and supervision.
-Assisted living homes are required to provide a kitchenette in each resident’s room to encourage continued independence.
+Assisted living homes in Lancaster, PA are required to provide a kitchenette in each resident’s room to encourage continued independence.
 “Personal Care Homes”, on the other hand, do not include private cooking areas for the residents and offer more in the way of assistance with dressing, bathing, incontinence care, etc. The risk of having individual cooking facilities combined with the additional staff necessary to adequately supervise the “independent” residents can result in “assisted” care being more expensive than “personal” care.

 - Personal Grooming